fkolbl/BIMMS/ReadMe.md

 # Requirements

-Third party software (Waveform) has to be installed before Andi installation.
+Third party software (Waveform) has to be installed before BIMMS python API.
-Andi has been developped for python 3.
+BIMMS has been developped for python 3.
 Recommended packages:
 - numpy
+- ...
+- ...

 for the third party softwares, please visit: